ubuntor/coppersmith-algorithm/README.md

 Paper: http://www.jscoron.fr/publications/bivariate.pdf

-Used in CSAW Quals 2016 to solve Still Broken Box.
+Used in CSAW CTF Quals 2016 to solve Still Broken Box.
 (BTW, if you want an implementation of a crypto algorithm, write a crypto CTF challenge that needs it and read writeups.)

 **Warning: CTF Quality Code!**